eduffield/gptools/README.md

 # gptools
 Python scripts for interacting with OpenAI

-Install the listed requirements and paste your own key into the script.
+Install the listed requirements and paste your own keys into the scripts.

 ## Requirements
 basic.py (functions that return string objects of the results)